JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideoWithInstantAvatar.md

 title: "Create Avatar Videos Using Instant Avatars"
 description: "How to create avatar video with instant avatars."
 ---
+Using the JoggAPI, you can create videos with Instant Avatars.
+In this tutorial, we'll guide you through making a video using your customized Instant Avatar and cloned Voice.

+First, create your Instant Avatar in the JoggAI app.
+Then, use the Get Available Avatars endpoint to obtain your Avatar ID, and the Get Available Voice endpoint to retrieve your Voice for video creation.

 ### Get Available Avatars